-They are now planning to conduct war games again in May 2017.
+They are now planning to conduct war games again in April/ May 2019.

 The Navy has received authorization to train in the Gulf of Alaska for the next five years (2017 - 2022).

 We have significant concerns about the negative or unknown impacts these trainings could have on the ecosystem and communities.

 The Eyak Preservation Council believes that with a few changes, negative impacts of the trainings could be vastly reduced.

 Please join us by asking that the Navy do the following: